1Hive/kit/docs/sync/dao-allocations-payroll.md

 For example, the efforts of *Curators* and *Reviewers*, the deployment and operational costs of maintaining infrastructure (such as the website or Ethereum node), or the ad-hoc nature of community and social engagement.

-These types of contributions are critical to the success of 1Hive and must also be rewarded.
+These types of contributions are critical to the success of the organization and must also be rewarded.
 We use two different mechanisms to compensate members for these types of contributions: **Allocations** and **Payroll**.

-On a weekly basis, we use the **Allocations** application to distribute a fixed amount of `Honey` between a set of nominated recipients.
+On a weekly basis, we use the **Allocations** application to distribute a fixed amount of `MRT` between a set of nominated recipients.

-The weekly allocations amount is determined by `Bee` vote, and then split between nominees using the **Dot Voting** application.
+The weekly allocations amount is determined by `MBR` vote, and then split between nominees using the **Dot Voting** application.

 Any member of the organization can nominate any other member for an allocation period simply by saying so in the keybase #nominations channel.